International

 Wherever you’re based in the world, you can usually find a company offering guided tours.
 Whether it’s walking tours, hiking tours, cycling tours, bus tours or otherwise – just about every town has something worth visiting.
 Throughout Bushwise courses, you’ll learn how to design and conduct a guided experience.
 These skills are extremely valuable for tour guide jobs and could put you at the top of the hiring list.

 As a tour guide, you’ll show guests something interesting and share your knowledge.
 You might be walking through downtown London, talking about the history and architecture of the city.
 Or, you could be on a bicycle in the Italian countryside, showing your guests the local vineyards and olive groves.
-One of our own Bushwise staff members, Annie, finished her safari guide course and went back to the USA where she was a kayak tour guide in Maine’s Acadia National Park for two seasons.
-Her safari guide training was instrumental in teaching her how to effectively communicate with guests, manage stressful situations, and incorporate ecology and nature into her tours.
+One of our own Bushwise staff members, Annie, finished her field guide course and went back to the USA where she was a kayak tour guide in Maine’s Acadia National Park for two seasons.
+Her field guide training was instrumental in teaching her how to effectively communicate with guests, manage stressful situations, and incorporate ecology and nature into her tours.

-The common thread that runs between tour guides and safari guides is this: you need to have a strong ability to retain information, effective communication skills and a passion for sharing your knowledge with visitors.
+The common thread that runs between tour guides and field guides is this: you need to have a strong ability to retain information, effective communication skills and a passion for sharing your knowledge with visitors.

 Wildlife jobs

-This career trajectory, wildlife jobs, is perhaps the closest thing to safari guide jobs that you will find abroad.
+This career trajectory, wildlife jobs, is perhaps the closest thing to field guide jobs that you will find abroad.
 While this term has different applications around the world, it generally means a guide who takes guests into areas where wildlife is found, such as a national park, and leads them on a guided experience.

 An example of this can be found in Denali National Park in Alaska, where wildlife guides will take you on hikes through the park to track moose, wolves, and other wildlife.
 Just as with following dangerous game in South Africa, being a wildlife guide abroad requires a strong understanding of animal behaviour and sound ethical guiding practices.
 Depending on where you’re based, you may also need wilderness first aid training, CPR, and other local qualifications.